green-ecolution/green-ecolution/pkg/client/docs/UserRegister.md

 ### NewUserRegister

-`func NewUserRegister(avatarUrl string, email string, employeeId string, firstName string, lastName string, password string, phoneNumber string, roles []string, username string, ) *UserRegister`
+`func NewUserRegister(email string, firstName string, lastName string, password string, roles []string, username string, ) *UserRegister`

 NewUserRegister instantiates a new UserRegister object This constructor will assign default values to properties that have it defined,